 Tatiana Yakovleva – Leading Designer of Hats

-Tatiana arrived in Paris at the age of 19.
-The beauty helped her and soon there were a lot of advertising posters with her face in the Parisian streets.
+You know, Tatiana arrived in Paris at the age of 19.
+The beauty helped her a lot and soon there were many advertising posters with her face in the Parisian streets.

-Tatiana was acquainted with the dancers Mikhail Baryshnikov and Alexander Godunov, a poet Joseph Brodsky, Sergei Prokofiev, Feodor Chaliapin, made friends with the artists Mikhail Larionov and Natalia Goncharova.
+By the way, Tatiana was acquainted with the dancers Mikhail Baryshnikov and Alexander Godunov, poet Joseph Brodsky, Sergei Prokofiev, Feodor Chaliapin, made friends with the artists Mikhail Larionov and Natalia Goncharova.

 Yakovleva studied painting and sculpture, but also learned millinery to earn a living.

 Moreover, Tatiana was an imperious fashion icon and the leading hat designer for Saks Fifth Avenue for 20 years.

 Yakovleva was beloved and the recipient of two love poems by the famous Russian poet Vladimir Mayakovsky in 1928-1929.